robert-pierce/github_mock_event_emitter/README.md

        }
     ```
 ***
-2. **You can trigger a batch of events to be pushed to the github_scoring_service with one request**
+2. **You can trigger a batch of events to be pushed to the Github Scoring Service with one request**

-    It can be a real pain to have to trigger enough event manually using the `/event` endpoint.
+    It can be a real pain to have to trigger enough events manually using the `/event` endpoint.

     To trigger many events at once you need to send a **POST** request to the following endpoint: